Meet Lee, bond counsel and municipal law pro.

 Property Tax and Valuation

-- Listed in The Bond Buyer’s nationwide directory of municipal bond attorneys
+- The Bond Buyer’s nationwide directory of municipal bond attorneys

 Here’s why you’ll enjoy working with him.

 For more than 40 years Lee has provided counsel to local governments and municipalities across the state on a wide range of legal issues, from bond issuance to land use.
 He is keenly aware of the needs of governmental clients and uniquely adept at meeting them.
 As testament to his talent and work ethic, he currently manages approximately 40 towns, cities, and districts.